 If you’re an international student, but do not meet the English language or academic requirements for direct admission to this degree, you could prepare and gain entry through a pathway course.
 Find out more about opportunities available to you at the University of Essex International College here.

+This course is designed to provide you with a broad overview of all the main areas of business management, whilst also allowing you to be flexible to study your own areas of interest.
 You can study up to two languages with this course and the language modules you study depend upon your level when you arrive.
 Below is just one example of the combination of modules you could take in the current academic year.
-This example is for a student with an A Level or equivalent in Spanish, studying French and Spanish.

 It is possible to start at an initial level with no prior knowledge of a language (unless you major in Portuguese, when an A-level pass (or equivalent) in Italian, Spanish or Portuguese or first language level fluency in Italian, Romanian or Spanish is required).
 Please refer to the progression pathway table to find out which modules are suitable for your linguistic profile.